Luis Felipe Fernandes: Major League Soccer

 Luis Felipe was signed by the San Jose Earthquakes on December 14, 2017, along with Reno teammates Chris Wehan and Jimmy Ockford.
 He was then sent back to Reno on a temporary loan basis, playing in Reno's 2018 home opener against Swope Park Rangers.

 Following the 2020 season, San Jose declined their option on Fernandes.

 Return to the USL

 On January 29, 2021, Felipe signed with USL Championship side Sacramento Republic.

+On December 10, 2025, Felipe signed a multi-year deal with Lexington SC.

 Statistics

 Statistics accurate as of 19 March 2018.